 - five ‘Heatwave Forecasts’ show predicted heatwaves (three-day periods) starting on each of the next five days.

 Both types of map use the same colour coding to show the three different heatwave intensities, so you can see what conditions are heading your way.

 Examples of (a) a Heatwave Assessment map and (b) a Heatwave Forecast map, each for three-day periods, from the Bureau's Heatwave Service

-The Bureau’s Heatwave Forecast (which operates November–March each year) shows where and when such heat events are expected during the coming week.
+The Bureau’s Heatwave Forecast (which operates October–March) shows where and when such heat events are expected during the coming week.

 You can use heatwave forecasts to better prepare for heatwave conditions and reduce the impact of heat stress on you, your family and your business.
 If a heatwave is headed your way, consider the level of severity (see three types above), and listen to messages from your local emergency services and health authorities.

 - Australian Capital Territory